Path to function: Management > Connections > Add > OIDC

 Click the add button on the left and select OIDC from the options

-Enter the .wellknown address or upload the file representing your OIDC source.
+Enter the .wellknown address of your OIDC source.

 The wellknown URL is typically something like https://serveraddress/.well-known/openid-configuration.